-What is meant by a sugar free diet?
+What is sugar free?

 A sugar free diet is one that has little or no intake of the simplest forms of soluble carbohydrates.
 Although carbohydrates are common in all sorts of food – especially starchy ones – they are distinguished from sugars by not being so distinctively sweet.
 A number of different sugars are used in food production these days including glucose, fructose and galactose, although there are many more.
 A completely sugar free diet will attempt to avoid all of these.
 However, in the main, people who want to stop eating sugar are usually referring to abstaining from sucrose, a particular type of sugar that is found most commonly in a granulated form as table sugar.
 By simply not adding such sugar to beverages like tea and coffee is a good first step towards going sugar free.